XC Racer Reviews

 I had best time of my life on a mountain bike at your camp, and look forward to doing another one next spring.

 Just wanted to show you what your lessons made me do this past weekend!
-If you click on the photo or link to the photo album look through the album and on the 2nd page, bottom row, there’s a great shot of me doing what you taught me to do with my elbows-totally Brian Lopes style ;) I was impressed to see myself doing that-a big change in my riding style and I know it’ll make me faster in the long run.
+If you click on the photo or link to the photo album look through the album and on the 2nd page, bottom row, there’s a great shot of me doing what you taught me to do with my elbows-totally Brian Lopes style.
+I was impressed to see myself doing that-a big change in my riding style and I know it’ll make me faster in the long run.

 So thanks and I may have some time coming up where I can make it to one of your camps-I’ll let you know.

-–Amanda Riley, Kenda, Titus, Hayes Team, winners of 2008 24 hours of Old Pubelo
+Winners of 2008 24 hours of Old Pubelo

-Gene, thanks for the e-mail.
+Thanks for the e-mail.
 By the way, after completing your camp in Arizona, I dropped 5 minutes off my previous best lap time at the 12 hours of Temecula mountain bike race (59 to 54 minutes).
 Obviously, this was a significant breakthrough.
-I’ve also noticed that by being a smoother and more efficient rider and by decoupling my body from the bike, I exert less energy and travel faster. ”Looking to victory” works like a charm.
+I’ve also noticed that by being a smoother and more efficient rider and by decoupling my body from the bike, I exert less energy and travel faster.
+“Looking to victory” works like a charm.
 Most importantly, the basic skills I was exposed to in your camp (and continue to develop) have made mountain biking more enjoyable.

-Keith Jan 2008
+Keith

 I just wanted to let you know that I’ve had big improvements in my racing this year after taking the betteride course (about 10 minutes improvement from last year).
 I got 2nd place in the beginner category at Eldora, then placed 15th out of 35 in the Sport category at Winterpark in my first ’sport race’.
 I passed people on the downhill for the first time in these two races, and am feeling much more confident on the downhills (I hit 31.5 mph max on a tight singletrack in the Eldora race).